Rhetorica: A Journal of the History of Rhetoric

-The journal publishes articles, book reviews, and bibliographies which further the aims of the Society as stated in its Constitution (Article Two):
+The journal publishes articles and book reviews that further the aims of the Society as stated in its Constitution (Article ΙΙ):

-- The purpose of this society is to promote the study of both the theory and the practice of rhetoric in all periods and languages and its relationships with poetics, philosophy, politics, religion, law, and other aspects of the cultural context.
+The purpose of this Society is to promote the study of both the theory and practice of rhetoric in all periods and languages and the relationship of rhetoric to poetics, literary theory and criticism, philosophy, politics, religion, law, and other aspects of the cultural context.

 SUBMISSION OF MANUSCRIPTS

 Manuscripts submitted to Rhetorica should be original, unpublished, and not under consideration elsewhere.
 The author’s identity should not be disclosed in the manuscript.
 The manuscript itself must include a title, a 100-word abstract, and a limited number of keywords.
 Along with the manuscript should be submitted a separate page that repeats the manuscript title and specifies the author’s name and contact information.

 All article manuscript submissions should be sent electronically to the Rhetorica Editor, Robert N. Gaines, at the following address: firstname.lastname@example.org.

 Books for review should be submitted to the Rhetorica Book Review Editor-Elect, Artur Costrino, Universidade Federal de Ouro Preto, Instituto de Ciências Humanas e Sociais (ICHS), Rua do Seminário, sem número, Centro, 35420000 - Mariana, MG - Brasil; email@example.com.